 But try not to stress.
 We have some useful tips for driving your electric vehicle in the winter, focusing on maximising range and protecting your EV.

-If you are one to suffer from range anxiety, you could opt to invest in a heat pump to help maintain your EV’s range in the colder months.
-But there are also cheaper ways to maximise your EV range, including keeping your car light and taking advantage of regenerative braking.
+If you are one to suffer from range anxiety, you could opt to invest in a heat pump to help maintain your EV’s range in the colder months – but it’s not a requirement.
+No matter what car you drive, snow and colder temperature will always affect vehicle efficiency.

 Every EV has a slightly different function to their eco mode, but generally, they all work to reduce power consumption and increase mileage by reducing the energy supply to the drive motor and high energy consumption features such as cabin heaters.